hei-synd-iiot/golang/docs/index.md

 !!! goals "In this hands-on you will learn the basic concepts and syntax of the Go programming language."

     - You are able to develop **simple applications** using the **Go** programming language.
-    - You can compile and run **Go** programs on your local machine and on a **Raspberry Pi** remotely.
+    - You can compile and run **Go** programs on your machine.
     - You have chosen an **IDE** for developing **Go** applications for yourself and know how to use it.

 Note that this course is not a complete and comprehensive guide to the Go programming language.
 It is designed to provide you with a basic understanding of Go and help you get started with Go for this course.
 If you want to learn more about Go, you can refer to the official Go documentation and other online resources.
 This guide is not for beginners, but for people who already have some decent programming experience.

+The course is heavily inspired by the [Go by Example](https://gobyexample.com/){target="blank_"} website.
+The website offers even more examples and explanations about the Go programming language.
+If you want to learn more about Go, you should definitely check it out.

 !!! duration "The hands-on should be completed in 2-4 hours"
-    AS it is a repetition of the theory session, the time to spend on this should not exceed **4 hours**.
+    As this is a repetition of the theory session, the time to spend on this should not exceed **4 hours**.

 ??? tip "Read tips, they are really useful!"
     Through this hands-on, we provide **useful tips** that might help you during the project.
 These tips are always provided in boxes like this one.